 - What is the wet contact time for the disinfectant?
 Disinfectants can have wet contact times of 1-10 min.
 Using appropriate nozzle adjustments on the sprayer can help insure the contact time is met.

-- Is the disinfectant listed on EPA List N-Disinfectant approved for Corona Virus (COVID-19)?
+- Is the disinfectant listed on EPA List N-Disinfectant approved for Corona Virus (COVID-19) and Electrostatic Spray Application?
 Note that household bleach is NOT on the EPA list N and should never be run through an electrostatic sprayer.
 Look for products that have a proven claim against SARS-CoV-2 (the cause of COVID-19).
 Note that the claim for the specific virus covers all variants including the DELTA variant.

-- Is the product EPA approved for spray applications?
-Coming Soon….
-The EPA has recognized the value of electrostatic spray application of disinfectants and has initiated an approval process to add electrostatic spray application to the label of certain EPA registered disinfectants.
+- Is the product EPA approved for electrostatic spray applications?
+The EPA has recognized the value of electrostatic spray application of disinfectants and has approved a limited number of products for use with electrostatic sprayers.

 Offices: Spray desks and chairs at the end of the day.